Did you miss the 2016 tax deadline?

 - Combined penalties: If both penalties apply, the 0.5% late payment penalty is waived but you will be charged 5% per month.

-- Interest: 4.18% (subject to change) is charged each day after the due date of each month until the bill is fully paid off.
+- Interest: 4.18% (subject to change) of interest is charged each day after the due date of each month until the bill is fully paid off.

 Ready to file?